Conceiva/MezzmoKodiPlugin/README.txt

 -  Fixed a nosync and Live Channel count error introduced in v2.1.2.0
 -  Fixed issue where Kodi 19 service.autoexec function to automatically start the addon would not work with newer Kodi builds like LibreElec due to a default parsing parameter change in Python 3.8 and higher.
+-  Fixed missing Mezzmo server icons on new installation of the addon.
 -  Fixed Kodi DB record count to only count Mezzmo records in the Kodi database vs. all Kodi DB records
 -  Improved the last played time to include both the date and time vs.